Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 NA

-.. note :: The BLE connection interval defines the period between successive
-    connection events between a connected central and peripheral device.
+.. note :: The BLE connection interval defines the period between successive connection events between a connected central and peripheral device.
 Even if there is no data to exchange, a connection event is required to maintain the connection. max_ms should be larger than or equal to min_ms.

-    “BLEConnect.h” must be included to use the class function.
+"BLEConnect.h" must be included to use the class function.

 **BLEConnect::setConnLatency**
 ------------------------------